enspiral/handbook/ventures/venture.md

 # Venture Agreement

-_This agreement is out-of-date and is likely to be updated in the next six months \(added in May 2018\)._
+- [ ] Create a Loomio thread asking for update.

+_Warning: This agreement is significantly out-of-date - need for update identified in May 2018 and hasn't been completed yet\)._

 This agreement defines what it means to be an Enspiral Venture, and the relationship between Enspiral Ventures and the rest of the Enspiral network.